Uniform Certified Public Accountant Examination: Review methods

 There are a variety of ways to prepare for the CPA exam.
 Many candidates use a CPA Review course that includes AICPA released multiple choice questions and task-based simulations.
 It is completely up to the candidate as to how they prepare for the CPA exam.

 Pass rates

 The CPA Exam is challenging with pass rates historically below 50%.

+Elijah Watt Sells Award

+The Elijah Watt Sells Award, named after Elijah Watt Sells, is awarded by the AICPA to high-performing CPA candidates who satisfy the following conditions: